-Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of
+Your Medicare Health Benefits and Services and Prescription Drug Coverage as a Member of:

-• Tufts Health Plan Senior Care Options (HMO SNP)
+Tufts Health Plan Senior Care Options (HMO SNP)

-This booklet gives you the details about your Medicare and MassHealth Standard (Medicaid) health care, long term care, home and community-based services, and prescription drug coverage from January 1 - December 31, 2018.
+This booklet gives you the details about your Medicare and MassHealth Standard (Medicaid) health care and prescription drug coverage from January 1-December 31, 2020.
 It explains how to get coverage for the health care services and prescription drugs you need.
 This is an important legal document.
 Please keep it in a safe place.

-This plan, Tufts Health Plan Senior Care Options, is offered by Tufts Health Plan (When this Evidence of Coverage says "we," "us," or "our," it means Tufts Health Plan.
+This plan, Tufts Health Plan Senior Care Options, is offered by Tufts Health Plan.
+(When this Evidence of Coverage says "we," "us," or "our," it means Tufts Health Plan.
 When it says "plan" or "our plan," it means Tufts Health Plan Senior Care Options.)